View Recent Blog Posts in Admiralty and Maritime

 - Supreme Court to Review FLSA Claim By Highly Compensated Offshore Employee In Helix Energy Solutions Group Inc v.
 Hewitt, an en banc U.S. Fifth Circuit Court of Appeals issued a 12-6 ruling last year finding that a highly paid offshore supervisor (who was paid more than $200,000 per year on a day rate basis) was entitled to overtime premium pay because he was not paid on...
 Continue Reading...

-- BOEM Begins Key Environmental Assessment In Preparation for Offshore Wind Development in the GOM In support of the Biden administration's goal of permitting 30 gigawatts of offshore wind by 2030, the Bureau of Ocean Energy Management ("BOEM") announced that it has been begun preparing its draft environmental assessment to evaluate the potential impacts of offshore wind development in federal waters in the Gulf of Mexico.
+- BOEM Begins Key Environmental Assessment in Preparation for Offshore Wind Development in the GOM In support of the Biden administration's goal of permitting 30 gigawatts of offshore wind by 2030, the Bureau of Ocean Energy Management ("BOEM") announced that it has been begun preparing its draft environmental assessment to evaluate the potential impacts of offshore wind development in federal waters in the Gulf of Mexico.
 The area to be...
 Continue Reading...

 - Fifth Circuit Holds That A Jones Act Seaman Can Be Contributorily Negligent For His Own Injuries When Following the General Orders Of His Superior In the recent 2-1 decision of Knight v.
 Kirby Offshore Marine Pac., L.L.C, No. 19-30756, 2020 WL 7393534, at *1 (5th Cir.
 Dec.
 17, 2020), the Fifth Circuit held that a Jones Act Seaman was contributorily negligent for his injuries when following the general orders of his superior.
 The Court analyzed the differences between general...
 Continue Reading...